UAB vs. Louisiana Tech NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Bulldogs have always covered the spread this season when underdogs by 13.5 points or more.

-- Louisiana Tech's games this year have hit the over in 62.5% of its opportunities (five times in eight games with a set point total).
+- Louisiana Tech has gone over the point total in 62.5% of its opportunities this season (five times in eight games with a set point total).

-- Louisiana Tech is 3-2 against the spread and 2-3 overall in games when it scores more than 20.4 points.
+- When Louisiana Tech scores more than 20.4 points, it is 3-2 against the spread and 2-3 overall.

-- When Louisiana Tech totals more than 324.8 yards, the team is 3-3 against the spread and 1-5 overall.
+- Louisiana Tech is 3-3 against the spread and 1-5 overall when the team piles up over 324.8 yards.

-- This season the Bulldogs have 13 turnovers, one fewer than the Blazers have takeaways (14).
+- The Bulldogs have turned the ball over 13 times, one fewer times than the Blazers have forced turnovers (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.